Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

-At a minimum, therefore, you want a job where you are regularly challenged to help others to attain to a state of being that is best for them.
+You want a job where you are regularly challenged to help others to attain a state of being that is best for them.

 Not only is it hard these days to find a job, but it can also be hard to know what job or career to look for and how to get started on your search.
 Personality type provides a way to understand how to approach job hunting, even for the mixed-signals tendency of the INFP.

 As one of the 16 Myers-Briggs personality types®, you INFPs use your favored N-F mental functions in your own unique way to be your own unique you.

 The fit of your two favorite mental functions is a must for job choice because favored mental functions indicate how a particular personality type is energized.
 This is the root of how a person is motivated.

 - Laboratory technologist

 1. Job Types

 Those jobs and tasks that fit the INFP personality type best are those that involve: